Štěchovice: Administrative division

+Etymology

+The name was derived from the personal name Štěch, meaning "the village of Štěch's people". Štěch used to be a shortened form of the name Štěpán.

 Geography

 Štěchovice is located about 18 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is at 467 m above sea level.
-The market town is situated on the left bank of the Vltava River.
+The market town is situated on the left bank of the Vltava River, at its confluence with the Kocába River.
 The Vltava and the Štěchovice Reservoir, built on the river in 1937–1945, form the eastern municipal border.

 History

 The first written mention of Štěchovice is in a deed of King Ottokar I of Bohemia from 1205.
 Třebenice was first mentioned in 1055 and Masečín in 1310.
 For centuries, Štěchovice was divided into several parts, which belonged to different estates with different owners.
 In the 14th century, there were gold mines in the area, thanks to which the growth of the village accelerated.
 In 1437, Štěchovice was first referred to as a market town.
 Gold mining ended during the Thirty Years' War, and the livelihood of the inhabitants shifted to the use of the Vltava River for transport.